LLNL/quandary/docs/mkdocs/user-guide.md

 \appendix
- \section{Appendix: Details for the real-valued, vectorized Hamiltonian}
+# Appendix: Details for the real-valued, vectorized Hamiltonian
    To assemble (evaluate)
    $A(t) = Re(M(t))$ and $B(t) = Im(M(t))$, consider
    \begin{align}